Skip to content

 By Susan Hoffman & Barbara Kagan The D.C.
 Bar has over 100,000 members, and its leaders can influence the legal profession significantly.
 With this in mind, each year we endorse candidates for D.C.
 Bar leadership candidates who have demonstrated a commitment to pro bono service, the public-interest community, and access to justice.
 This year, we hope that you'll vote for the following candidates (listed alphabetically, and not in order of preference) between now and May 19th: (more…)

-Graphic: LSC Funding At Risk 2
+Graphic: LSC Funding at Risk 2

 More Join Fight to Preserve LSC Funding